Mucoid and ganglion cysts are lumps that occur around the joints and tendons.

 If you have to live with it, you should purchase shoe inserts or gel pads that allow you to wear any kinds of shoes without rubbing or applying pressure on the cyst.

-Alternatively, we may recommend the aspiration of the fluid from the cyst, followed by the injection of steroids in the respective location.
+Alternatively, we may recommend the aspiration of the fluid from the cyst, followed by an injection of steroid in the respective location.
 This will remove the cyst – at least temporarily.
 For some people, the recurrence rate is very high – again, for unknown reasons.

-The last treatment option would be the complete excision, frequently followed by arthroplasty.
-This is quite invasive surgery, but recurrence is very low – so it may be a good solution if the cysts are frequent and painful.
+The last treatment option would be a complete excision, which frequently followed by arthroplasty.
+This surgery is quite invasive, but recurrence is very low – so it may be a good solution if the cysts are frequent and painful.

 Overall, don’t be too disappointed if direct action isn’t called for in your treatment plan.
-Since these cysts are benign, it is often considered that an intervention would do more harm than good.
+Since these cysts are benign, intervention can sometimes do more harm than good.